As small-space living becomes more common in cities throughout Australia, we should consider the impact this housing style can have on our fur kids.

 Generally speaking, smaller critters such as guinea pigs, ferrets, hermit crabs, rabbits, mice, fish and birds are more suited to small apartment living as they require less space to be healthy and content.

-Dogs are incredibly social and require substantial exercise and attention, so never take the decision to adopt a dog lightly.
+Dogs are incredibly social and require substantial exercise and attention, so never decide to adopt a dog lightly.
 Each breed and temperament can vary, and sometimes smaller breeds require more space than more docile larger breeds.

 Spend plenty of time researching and asking lots of questions before adopting to ensure you and your fur baby are in it for the long run.